soegaard/racket-poppler/README.md

 a bitmap, and finally DrRacket shows the bitmap.

-Note: DrRacket will currently not display the picts generated by latex->pict or pdf->pict.
-The reason is that pdf->pict draws directly to a Cairo drawing context.
+Note: DrRacket will currently not display the picts generated by latex->pict or pdf->pict directly.
+Wrap the picts in pict->bitmap to see them in DrRacket.
+(The cause of this is fact that pdf->pict draws directly the Cairo drawing context.
+DrRacket "copies" picts using a record-dc% and recording contexts doesn't record drawing operations that draw directly to the Cairo context.)

-See Michael Wilber's original documentation for some ideas. http://planet.racket-lang.org/package-source/gcr/pdf-render.plt/2/2/planet-docs/main/index.html
+See Michael Wilber's original documentation for some ideas on how to use this library, but note that the API has changed slightly.
+In racket-poppler all operations are safe. http://planet.racket-lang.org/package-source/gcr/pdf-render.plt/2/2/planet-docs/main/index.html
-Note: The interface has changed.
-Now all functions are safe.
-See "main.rkt".

-For an extensive example see "examples/pdf-to-txt.rkt".
+For an extensive example see "examples/test-pdf-functions.rkt".
-Despite the name the examples show of quite a few functions.

 Warning: The documentation in doc/ has not been updated yet.